-“Before I came here, I only knew of Farragut, or at least what I thought it was, as a military school where you sent bad kids,” said Michael, who transferred from Osceola High School.
+“Before I came here, I only knew of Farragut, or at least what I thought it was, as a prep school where you sent bad kids,” said Michael, who transferred from Osceola High School.
 “I tell my friends now how that perception is completely wrong.
 Farragut is a place where leaders are made and strengthened.
 All the leadership opportunities I’ve undertaken are because of me being here.”

-For example, Michael, who plays the lead trumpet in the Admiral’s Band, took it upon himself to re-arrange the band room last year so it was more conducive to an orchestra formation.
+For example, Michael, who plays the lead trumpet in the Admiral’s Band, took it upon himself to re-arrange the band room last year so it was more conducive to an orchestra formation charitable.
 He also rearranged the back room of the band room so sections of the band can practice there or lessons can be taught there.